grafana/alloy/docs/sources/tutorials/processing-logs/index.md

 ## Exercise

-Since you are already using Docker and Docker exports logs, let's get those logs into Loki.
+Since you are already using Docker and Docker exports logs, you can send those logs to Loki.
-You can refer to the [discovery.docker][] and [loki.source.docker][] documentation for more information.
+Refer to the [discovery.docker][] and [loki.source.docker][] documentation for more information.

 To ensure proper timestamps and other labels, make sure you use a `loki.process` component to process the logs before sending them to Loki.